State College Regional Airport: Services

-Delta Air Lines operated between State College and Detroit until January 8, 2023 when the service was replaced with service to New York LaGuardia.
+Delta Air Lines operated between State College and Detroit until January 8, 2023, when the service was replaced with service to New York LaGuardia.
 Delta later suspended service from State College to New York LaGuardia on June 5, 2023, citing personnel shortages.
+A spokesperson for Delta Air Lines confirmed that Delta was going to "temporarily suspend" service to State College.
+In May 2026, the airport identified Delta flights to Detroit as an opportunity it planned to pursue, though Delta has yet to comment on the possibility as of July 2026.